AtsushiSakai/PythonRobotics/docs/modules/path_planning/cubic_spline/cubic_spline_main.rst

 of the spline.

-As the above equation, there are 4 unknown parameters :math:`(a,b,c,d)` for one interval, so if the number of sample point is :math:`N`, the interpolation has :math:`4N` unknown parameters.
+As the above equation, there are 4 unknown parameters :math:`(a,b,c,d)` for one interval, so if the number of data points is :math:`N`, the interpolation has :math:`4N` unknown parameters.

 The following five conditions are used to determine the :math`4N`